GumbyFramework/Claymate/README.md

 Claymate is an optional helper script that wraps common tasks related specifically to [Gumby Framework](https://github.com/GumbyFramework/Gumby) for ease of use.

-> Note that this project is currently in alpha state and changes to options and functionality are in constant flux until official release.

 ##Installation

 Use [npm](https://npmjs.org/) to install claymate globally or locally: